-By this point we all (hopefully) know that the old wisdom about drinking hot coffee to sober up from alcohol isn’t true, but what about cannabis?
+By this point, we all (hopefully) know that the old wisdom about drinking hot coffee to sober up from alcohol isn’t true, but what about cannabis?
 Despite common claims that a cup of coffee will help sober you up from the effects of THC, it turns out the exact opposite may be true.

 A 2014 study showed behavior in a group of spider monkey test subjects that indicates that the effects of cannabis use are increased under the influence of caffeine, not reduced.
-In 2012 scientists from the same team released evidence showing that caffeine also increased the memory-impairment effects of THC in rats, overall leading to a bleak picture for anyone trying to down a pot of coffee to sober themselves up.
+In addition, in 2012, scientists from the same team released evidence showing that caffeine also increased the memory-impairment effects of THC in rats, overall leading to a bleak picture for anyone trying to down a pot of coffee to sober themselves up.

 Does Munching Help?

-But with what we know about how cannabis is processed in the body this seems unlikely, as the THC molecules that are getting you high are already in your blood stream and heading to your brain; and in the case of smoking or vaporizing marijuana, never touch your digestive system in the first place.
+But with what we know about how cannabis is processed in the body, this seems unlikely, as the THC molecules that are getting you high are already in your bloodstream and heading to your brain; and in the case of smoking or vaporizing marijuana, never touch your digestive system in the first place.
 Eating an ice cream sandwich shortly after consuming a cannabis edible may help diminish some of the long-term effects (and dry mouth), but you can still expect those weed gummies to take you for a ride in a couple of hours.

 Working Out to Sober Up

 Working out while high can be both fun and have pleasant benefits, but will heading into the gym for a few minutes before work help clear out the head?
-Unfortunately there’s little scientific research on this topic (at least that isn’t very outdated and somewhat questionable), but referencing the above, what we know about how cannabis travels through the body makes this seem unlikely.
+Unfortunately, there’s little scientific research on this topic (at least that isn’t very outdated and somewhat questionable), but referencing the above, what we know about how cannabis travels through the body makes this seem unlikely.

 Take a Shower